brendangregg/perf-tools/README.md

 These tools are designed to be simple to use, and provide advanced performance observability.
 This collection was written by Brendan Gregg (author of the DTraceToolkit).

+Many of these tools employ workarounds so that functionality is possible without certain kernel features.
+Because of this, the implementation of such tools should be considered a placeholder until certain kernel features are added, at which point, they can be substantially rewritten (reducing overhead, improving robustness, or both).

 ## Contents

 Using perf_events: